NabinRai4017/CoreDataDemo/README.md

 This is simple usage of core data.

+Create entity and its attributes as shown below:
+This is an entity for department and its attributes.
 ![screen shot 2017-08-25 at 12 52 30 pm](https://user-images.githubusercontent.com/28722125/29703191-393c3616-8994-11e7-9aca-0fafe7352a11.png)

+This is an entity for staff and its attributes.
 ![screen shot 2017-08-25 at 12 52 43 pm](https://user-images.githubusercontent.com/28722125/29703189-392fedfc-8994-11e7-8497-2e7409bec69d.png)
+Create relationship between department and staff.

+Select both entities and goto Editor and select "Create NSManagedObject Subclass" as shown below:
 ![screen shot 2017-08-25 at 12 53 52 pm](https://user-images.githubusercontent.com/28722125/29703190-3934e87a-8994-11e7-820d-adfac367a5e4.png)